Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

 \begin{lemma} Let $Z\subset X$ be a closed $B$-orbit.
 Then, one of the following two holds: \begin{enumerate} \item $Z$ is of rank zero, and for every simple root $\alpha$ such that $Y:=ZP_\alpha\ne Z$, we have $Y/\mathcal R(P_\alpha) \simeq T\backslash \PGL_2$ or $\mathcal N(T)\backslash \PGL_2$ (notation as above); \item or, $Z$ is of rank one, and for all simple roots $\alpha$ we have $ZP_\alpha=Z$, except for two orthogonal simple roots $\alpha, \beta$ for which, setting $Y:=ZP_{\alpha\beta}$, we have $Y/\mathcal R(P_{\alpha\beta}) \simeq \PGL_2^\diag\backslash \PGL_2^2$. \end{enumerate} \end{lemma}

 \begin{proof} In the first case, we only need to exclude the possibility that $ZP_\alpha/\mathcal R(P_\alpha)=S\backslash \PGL_2$ with $N_2\subset S\subset B_2$.
 Let $H\subset G$ be the stabilizer of a point on $Z$.
 Since $Z$ is of rank zero, $H\cap B$ and $G\cap B$ have the same rank and, in particular, contain a common maximal torus $T$.
 Decomposing the Lie algebras of $G$ and $H$ into $T$-eigenspaces, we see that each root space for $H$ is also a root space for $G$.
-This means that the statement $ZP_\alpha/\mathcal R(P_\alpha)=S\backslash \PGL_2$ lifts to the statement that $\mathfrak h\cap \mathfrak p_\alpha$ contains the root space corresponding to the root $\alpha$ (but not its opposite).
-Thus, if $L_\alpha'$ denotes the commutator of the standard Levi (with respect to $T$) of $P_\alpha$, then $Y=ZP_\alpha$ contains the space $(T\cap L_\alpha')\backslash L_\alpha'$ as a subvariety.
+This means that the statement $ZP_\alpha/\mathcal R(P_\alpha)=S\backslash \PGL_2$ lifts to the statement that $\mathfrak h\cap \mathfrak p_\alpha$ contains the root space $\mathfrak n_\alpha$ corresponding to the root $\alpha$ (but not its opposite).
+Thus, if $L_\alpha'$ denotes the commutator of the standard Levi (with respect to $T$) of $P_\alpha$, then $Y=ZP_\alpha$ contains the space $(T\cap L_\alpha')N_\alpha\backslash L_\alpha'$ as a subvariety.
 But this is nontrivial projective, a contradiction, since $X$ is assumed affine.

 In the second case, observe first that the spherical root is necessarily of type $G$.
 Indeed, if $H$ is the stabilizer of a point in the closed orbit, it follows from the previous lemma that $\rk(H)=\rk(G)-1$.
-Since $X$ is homogeneous, this holds for all stabilizers, and therefore there cannot be a Borel orbit of rank zero.
+Since $X$ is homogeneous, this holds for all stabilizers, and therefore there cannot be a Borel orbit of rank zero, so by Corollary \ref{allrankone}, the spherical root is of type $G$.